montaguehb/phase-4-full-stack-project/README.md

 * In a new terminal cd into the client folder and run `npm install`
 * In the same terminal enter `npm start`
   * If any errors relating to missing modules appear running `npm i` may solve the problem.
-  * If the problem persists check the terminal and install and specific packeges noted as missing.
+  * If the problem persists check the terminal and install and specific packeges noted as missing
+  * Please note in the backend, you need to protect your secrect key to protect your user data

 ---